fairfield-programming/backend-server/readme.md

 /jokes/3      # gets a joke with an id of '3'
 ```

+## Setup
+To setup this project, you have to follow these simple steps.
+The required code to start the project is node.js and npm.

+1. Clone the repository by using the github cli, app, or the `git clone https://github.com/fairfield-programming/backend-server` command.
+2. Run the `npm install` command to install all of the dependencies.
+3. Run the `npm start` command to run the server or `npm test` to test the code.

 ## Contribute

 If you simply star the repo, this helps us out tremendiously.
 Past that, if you share this repo with your friends, that helps a lot too.
 If you are feeling super generous, then you can find some issues that you have with the website and try to help us with them.